 - Multiple Use Zone - IUCN Category VI-7443 km2

 Major conservation values

-- Foraging area adjacent to important breeding areas for migratory seabirds
+- Foraging areas adjacent to important breeding areas for several species of migratory seabirds

-- Includes part of the migratory pathway of the protected humpback whale
+- Includes part of the migratory pathway of protected humpback whales

-- Examples of the ecosystems of the Northwest Shelf Province provincial bioregion and the Canning meso-scale bioregion
+- Examples of the shallower ecosystems of the Central Western Shelf Province and Central Western Transition provincial bioregions including the Zutydorp meso-scale bioregion

 - The reserve also provides for connectivity between the inshore waters of the Shark Bay World Heritage Area and the deeper waters of the area